vectorgrp/XCPlite/README.md

-# XCPlite V4
+# XCPlite V5

 Copyright 2021 Vector Informatik GmbH

-Lightweight implementation of the ASAM XCP Protocol Layer V1.4 (1000 lines of code in XCPlite.c).
+Lightweight implementation of the ASAM XCP Protocol Layer V1.4.

-Supports Linux 32/64 Bit and Windows 32/64 Bit
+Supports Linux 32/64 Bit and Windows 32/64 Bit.
-Posix and Windows Sockets or Vector VN5xxx automotive Ethernet devices 100-Base-T1 or 1000-Base-T1 BroadrReach, XL-API V3 network based access
+Posix and Windows Sockets or Vector VN5xxx automotive Ethernet devices.
+100-Base-T1 or 1000-Base-T1 BroadrReach, XL-API V3 network based access.

 List of restrictions compared to Vectors free xcpBasic and commercial xcpProf in source file xcpLite.c.

-Supports only XCP on Ethernet/UDP
+Supports only XCP on Ethernet, TCP or UDP
 Thread safe, minimal thread lock and zero copy data acquisition.
 C and C++ target support.

-Achieves 40 MByte/s throughput on a Raspberry Pi 4 (jumbo frames enabled) with 3% cpu time in event copy routine
+Achieves up to 100 MByte/s throughput on a Raspberry Pi 4 (jumbo frames enabled).

 Quick start with no A2L (ASAP2 ECU description) required.
 An A2L with reduced featureset is generated through code instrumentation during runtime on target system and automatically uploaded by XCP).

-C and C++ measurement demo variables and code example in ecu.c and ecupp.cpp.
+C and C++ measurement demo C_DEMO / CPP_Demo.
-Demo how to measure global variables and dynamic instances of structs and classes.
+Calibrate and measure global variables and dynamic instances of classes.

 ## Code instrumentation for measurement: